Hello, I’m Simone Grimmer.

 Now I accompany people in those moments.

-to offer a grounded, attuned space where you can listen inward, understand what’s changing, and find your next steps without all the second‑guessing.
+My role is simple: to offer a grounded, attuned space where you can listen inward, understand what’s changing, and find your next steps without all the second‑guessing.

+I don’t diagnose or direct.
+I don’t hand you a program to follow.
 I listen — to what you say and to what you can’t quite say yet.

-Together we slow down enough to hear the part of you that knows what needs to happen next.
+Together, we slow down enough to hear the part of you that knows what needs to happen next.

 My Journey